Celtia-Martin/MUSE-RP-RUDP-protocol/README.md

 - Partially reliable, whose tolerable loss percentage is customizable.

-Both of them guarantee an orderly delivery
+Both of them guarantee an orderly delivery.
 ### Connection-oriented mechanisms
-Implementation of INIT messages to initiate communication, and END messages to terminate the connection.
+Implementation of INIT and END messages to initiate and terminate connections.
 ### Ping messages
-Use of a proprietary ping mechanism, whose RTT calculation is used to adapt the timers that trigger message retransmissions.
+Use of a custom ping mechanism, whose RTT calculation is used to adapt the timers that trigger message retransmissions.
-They also close connections that have not answered within a certain (and configurable) time.
+It also close connections that have not answered within a certain (and configurable) time.
-The ping interval is also indicated by the programmer.
+The ping interval is also configurable by the programmer.
 ### Fast retrasmission
 Like TCP, MUSE-RP will retransmit the oldest unacknowledged message if it receives three duplicate ACKs.
 ### Message Handlers